Allium giganteum, also known as Giant Onion

-Soon after the leaves appear, the plant sends up a thick, leafless stem at the end of which is a swollen bud.
-As the bloom takes shape, thousands of tiny, star-like flowers open to form a dense purple ball.
+Shortly after the leaves appear, the plant sends up a thick, leafless stem terminating in a swollen bud.
+As the bloom gradually takes shape, thousands of tiny, star-like flowers unfurl to form a dense purple ball.
 Once formed, the flower heads are incredibly long-lasting, retaining their color for a week or more.
 The flowering stage continues with each plant producing one or two more blooms.

 A fully developed flower head

 I plant alliums in groups of threes or fives and sow them haphazardly throughout the garden.
 This makes for an abstract design that combines well with both formal and informal spaces.
 It’s important not to plant the bulbs too close together, though, in case come spring, their spheres collide and ruin the dramatic effect.